 A Weekend in Western Nebraska

 The archeologically packed Fossil Freeway leads to new appreciation of ancient times.
-Along the route: the Agate Fossil Beds National Monument (and its bizarre fossilized beardog) (nps.gov) and the Hudson-Meng Education and Research Center (visitnebraska.com), where prehistoric people captured and killed countless bison near Crawford.
+Along the route: the Agate Fossil Beds National Monument (and its bizarre fossilized beardog) and the Hudson-Meng Education and Research Center, where prehistoric people captured and killed countless bison near Crawford.
 (As of early 2023, the center itself is closed, but you can still take a one-third mile interpretive trail from the parking lot to learn about the area.)

-The Toadstool Geologic Park (visitnebraska.com) in Harrison displays otherworldly formations carved by badland erosion.
+Toadstool Geological Park in Harrison displays otherworldly formations carved by badland erosion.

-Beads, knives, kettles—even playing cards-illustrate the world of early trade at Museum of the Fur Trade (furtrade.org), built at the site of an 1837 trading post in Chadron.
+Beads, knives, kettles—even playing cards—\-illustrate the world of early trade at Museum of the Fur Trade, built at the site of an 1837 trading post in Chadron.

-Chadron State Park Rugged buttes, stone cliffs and dead-end canyons beckon horseback riders, hikers and mountain bikers to follow winding trails through Nebraska's oldest state park (established in 1921).
-Back at camp, cabins and swimming pools repay a day's journey (outdoornebraska.gov).
+Rugged buttes, stone cliffs and dead-end canyons beckon horseback riders, hikers and mountain bikers to follow winding trails through Nebraska's oldest state park (established in 1921).
+Back at camp, cabins and swimming pools repay a day's journey.